SureDeveloping/thrill-seeker-drf-api/README.md

 - Google Fonts - All fonts used are from google fonts.
 - Google Dev Tools, and Lighthouse - For troubleshooting testing and fixing bugs.
 - Deepl - For translating text.
-- Birme - To change the image to webp format and reducing the size of the images.
+- Birme - To change the image to webp format and reduce the size of the images.
 - Tabletomarkdown.com - Used to Create table for markdown out of excel cheats.
-- ChatGPT - To generate the articles, review and texts and about page.
+- ChatGPT - To generate text content for the website.
 - Microsoft Excel - To pre create tables for the readme.
-- Pep8 CI Python Linter - To Linter the python
+- Pep8 CI Python Linter - To Linter the Python
 - W3C HTML Validator - To validate the HTML code.
 - W3C CSS Validator - To validate the CSS code.
-- JS Hint - To detects errors and potential problems in JavaScript code.
+- JS Hint - To detect errors and potential problems in JavaScript code.
 - Cloudinary - Media management platform to save and provide images.
 - Font Awesome - To provide icons for the project.